-Editorial Note: I originally wrote this post for the NDepend blog.
+Editorial note: I originally wrote this post for the NDepend blog.
 You can check out the original here, at their site.
-While you’re there, take a look around at some of the other posts, and sign up for the RSS feed, if you’re so inclined.
+While you’re there, download NDepend and give the trend chart functionality a try.

 Imagine a scene for a moment.
 A year earlier, a corporate VP spun up a major software project for his organization.
 He brought a slew of his organization’s software developers into the project.
 But he also needed to add more staff in the form of contractors.